 Full measurements are in the recipe card below.

-Ripe bananas- Use only ripe bananas for this recipe!
-Overripe bananas are more sweet, moist, and easy to mash into a pudding consistency.
+Ripe bananas- use ripe bananas for this recipe!
+Ripe bananas are sweeter, moister, and easier to mash into a pudding consistency.

 Butter- use unsalted butter for this recipe.
 Only butter will work for this recipe, no margarine, and no coconut oil.
 Margarine has a weird taste and can ruin the flavor of this cupcake.